-Figure 9:the ROC(receiver operating characteristic) curve and the AUC(area under ROC curve)of three types of defects.
+Figure 9: ROC(receiver operating characteristic) curve and AUC(area under ROC curve)of three types of defects.

 In order to verify the universality of the classification net, we choose 15 image samples which are newly generated by the STM to validate the accuracy of the classification.
 As the Figure 10 shown, the true label which were tagged manually is attached at the top of each image, and the predict label is attached on the left of the image.
 The color of the rectangle at the top left corner represent the correctness of the classification (▉green represent correct, ▉red represent incorrect).
 Among the 15 test samples, 12 images are classified correctly, 3 images have little deviation on the prediction, which are the 9th,11th and 15th respectively.
 Through analyzing, the periodic noise of the 9th image is very sharp and the single stripe of the noise is similar as a long stripe defect which may cause the mistake of the prediction.
 The short light line in the long stripe of the 11th image may cause that it was predicted not only having long stripe defects but also having short stripe defects.
 The periodic noise of the 15th image is slightly blurred which may lead to the mistake.